 Determining the construction materials of the exterior load-bearing walls is a relatively simple task.
 Here are some common insurance definitions:

 The four classifications descend in order of superiority, as buildings made of non-combustible masonry materials do not succumb as easily to destruction.

 Buildings, which are a combination of brick/block and frame construction, are considered frames when the frame construction exceeds thirty percent of the total exterior wall surface area.
 Otherwise, such walls are classified as brick/block.

 It may seem like an irrelevant distinction, but on average, brick homes cost 6% less to insure.
 Homes at the top end of the scale, which are made entirely of non-combustible materials, save on average twelve percent.
 Meanwhile, according to insurance.com, newly-constructed homes see an average discount of thirty-six percent compared to other homes.

 As with the Bible story, a house built on sand will not last, regardless of location.
 Insurers also use such simple principles in determining the viability of a house's foundation.
 For insurers to bind a policy, it requires:

 Homes built on open foundations are ineligible for the best home insurance policies.

 All damage to a house's foundation is covered by a policy unless explicitly excluded.
-As a rule, events which insurance companies reject include: natural settling, cracking or expansion of the foundation, earthquakes or flooding; pressure from tree roots; sinkholes; or faulty construction.
+As a rule, events that insurance companies reject include natural settling, cracking, or expansion of the foundation, earthquakes or flooding; pressure from tree roots; sinkholes; or faulty construction.